hpe-dev-incubator/hpe-dev-portal/content/blog/hpe-greenlake-edge-to-cloud-platform-scripting-fundamentals.md

 ## What are the HPE GreenLake edge-to-cloud platform APIs

-The foundational APIs for common HPE GreenLake  platform services allow IT administrators and IT operators to programmatically operate and manage users and resources in an HPE GreenLake platform’s workspace.
+The foundational APIs for common HPE GreenLake platform services allow IT administrators and IT operators to programmatically operate and manage users and resources in an HPE GreenLake platform workspace.

-This set of APIs for common platform services includes API for workspace management, identity and access management, device and subscription, locations, audit logs, and wellness.
+This set of APIs for common platform services includes APIs for workspace management, identity and access management, device and subscription, locations, audit logs, and wellness.

 > > *Note: The [HPE GreenLake platform documentation](https://developer.greenlake.hpe.com/docs/greenlake/services/) for these APIs leverages OpenAPI specifications and associated reference material.
 The documentation provides a complete explanation of the operations supported by these APIs for common HPE GreenLake platform services, as well as sample requests and responses.*